riyana-636/Smart-tourist-safety-managment-system/README.md

-# SafeTour - Tourist Safety Platform
+# Travault - Tourist Safety Platform

 A comprehensive tourist safety platform with professional login and signup functionality.